Helmholtz-AI-Energy/ReCycle/README.md

 to create a symlink to relevant datasets in this directory.
 This provides a homogeneous interface to the datasets on different systems where the datasets might be saved in different locations.
 Additionally, this directory easily transfers to any repository using the same convention.
+As side effect all code in this repository needs to be run from its main directory for the relative paths to work.

+Naming conventions can be found in `data/datset_bib.py`

 ## Planned features
-- [ ] Port Dataset
+- [x] Port Dataset
   - [x] Dumb copy
-  - [ ] Review dataset code
+  - [x] Review dataset code
 - [ ] Dataset without PCC
 - [ ] Linear layer proof of concept
 - [ ] Functional model wrapper